Technological Advances: Discovery, Invention, Innovation, Diffusion, Research and Development

 For this reason, technology is often excluded from economic models to simplify their analysis.
 In economics, the short run is considered a period of time during which firms can change variable inputs, but not fixed costs.
 The long-run is considered a long enough duration so that firms can change even fixed costs.
 Some economists try to take a very long run view in which technology changes, but it is very difficult to form such an analysis, even using statistics.
 Although it is called a very long run view, the time period could actually be short, depending on how fast technology is changing within an industry.

 There are 4 processes to technological advances in an economy: discovery, invention, innovation, and diffusion.
 Discovery involves the elucidation of the fundamental processes of nature through observations of nature, reasoning, and experimentation.
 Science is the branch of knowledge that seeks to understand the fundamental nature and processes of the universe.
-Indeed, advances in science involve what is called the scientific method.
+Advances in science depend on the scientific method.
 First, a hypothesis is formed to explain some observation, then an experiment is designed to test the hypothesis.
 When feasible, the experiment will consist of running 2 experiments side-by-side with all variables in common except for one.
 This isolates the variable to determine what effect it has on the overall process.
 Ultimately, the validity of the hypothesis is determined by the reproducibility of the experiment and how well it coheres with previous knowledge.
-When there is significant confidence in the correctness of a hypothesis, then it is often referred to as a theory.
+When there is significant confidence in the correctness of a hypothesis, then it is called a theory.
 Of course, economics is one of the sciences where testing hypotheses is not feasible in most cases, so most advances in economics are made by assessing how well hypotheses explain or predict the economy.
-Although discoveries are important for providing fundamental knowledge, most businesses do not invest money to make discoveries because discoveries are often serendipitous and they rarely apply to a particular business, which is why a large part of science is financed by the government.
+Most of these predictions are based on economic models, which incorporate the hypotheses as a basis for the predictions.
+Although discoveries are important for providing fundamental knowledge, most businesses do not invest money to make discoveries, because discoveries are often serendipitous and they rarely apply to a particular business, which is why a large part of science is financed by the government.
 Instead, businesses spend money on research and development (R&D), applying previous knowledge to either produce new products relevant to their business or to improve methods of doing their business, where results are more predictable, pertinent, and profitable.
-Moreover, most governments allow the business to patent the new product or process as an invention.

 Invention is the discovery or development of a product or process by applying previous knowledge in new ways.
 Inventions often begin as prototypes, in which the essential features are developed to see if they are workable.
 These prototypes, or basic working models, are then improved by adding, subtracting, or modifying the characteristics of the prototype until no other improvements can be made based on the prototype.

 Innovation is applying basic discoveries or inventions to produce a useful product or process for a specific application.
 Product innovation is the development of new and improved products or services; process innovation refers to new or improved methods of production or distribution.
-Innovations cannot be patented, even though the distinction between inventions and innovations is often blurry.
+Innovations cannot be patented, even though the distinction between inventions and innovations is often indistinct.
+Innovations can, however, be protected by trade secrets, where, before any employees can learn of the innovation, they must sign a contract to not disclose the trade secret to anyone.

 Discoveries and inventions are rarely profitable in themselves.
 Innovation is necessary to bring the product to market economically.
 For instance, the development of integrated circuits has been one the most important in history, enabling modern-day computers, tablets, and phones.
 In fact, integrated circuits are necessary for almost all electronic devices.
 However, there are 2 steps in developing new integrated circuits.
 The first step is that they must be designed so that they work in a specific way, channeling the flow of electricity so that the device can carry out its purpose.
 Once the integrated circuit chip is designed, then the company would have to also develop an economic way of manufacturing the chips, for without a low-cost method of manufacturing the chips, their prevalence, and therefore their influence, would be limited.
 Hence, their decreasing cost over time is almost as important as their actual design.